Active ingredient

 Omeprazole tablets contain lactose.
 If you have been told by your doctor that you have an intolerance to some sugars, contact your doctor before taking this medicinal product.

-Omeprazole tablets contain less than 1 mmol sodium (23 mg) per tablet, that is to say essentially `sodium-free'.
+Omeprazole tablets contain less than 1 mmol sodium (23 mg) per tablet, that is to say essentially ‘sodium-free’.

-Always take Omeprazole tablets exactly as your doctor has told you.
-You should check with your doctor or pharmacist if you are not sure.
+Always take this medicine exactly as your doctor or pharmacist has told you.
+Check with your doctor or pharmacist if you are not sure.

 Your doctor will tell you how many tablets to take and how long to take them for.
 This will depend on your condition and how old you are.